Allan Lamb: County cricket with Northamptonshire

 Lamb came to England along with two young other cricketers, Peter Kirsten and Garth Le Roux, in search of fame and a county contract and it was Northamptonshire who signed Lamb as a relatively unknown overseas player in 1978.
 Lamb ended the 1980 season with 1,797 runs and first place in the national batting averages with 66.55.
 He also took the Gold Award for his match-winning 72 in the Benson and Hedges Cup final against Essex.
 He was also a member of the 1992 NatWest Trophy winning team.
 In his final season as captain in 1995 he very nearly took Northamptonshire to their first County Championship with 12 wins in their final 17 matches.

 Lamb spent 18 seasons at the County Ground between 1978 and 1995, and scored more than 30,000 runs in 600 appearances for the club across first-class and limited overs cricket.

 In 2001, Northamptonshire honoured him by naming a room in the club's Indoor Centre 'The Allan Lamb Room'.

 In a 2020 poll he was named Northamptonshire's greatest player of all time.

 Test Cricket

 In 1970, South Africa were banned from international cricket indefinitely because of its government's policy of apartheid.
 The South-African born Lamb emigrated to England.
-Named a Wisden Cricketer of the Year in 1981, Lamb made his test debut against India in 1982, and after having made his ODI debut a few days earlier.
+Since his parents were born in England, Lamb qualified for the national team selection.
+Lamb was named a Wisden Cricketer of the Year in 1981 and was rewarded for some great consistency at the domestic level when he was picked into the England side in 1982 for the tour to India after having made his ODI debut a few days earlier.